Peter Weir: 2000s

 In 2003, Weir returned to period dramas with Master and Commander: The Far Side of the World, starring Russell Crowe.
 A screen adaptation from various episodes in Patrick O'Brian's blockbuster adventure series set during the Napoleonic Wars, the film was well received by critics, but only mildly successful with mainstream audiences.
 The film was nominated for Best Picture and won two Oscars—for frequent collaborator Russell Boyd's cinematography and for sound effects editing.
 While it underperformed at the North American box office and grossed $93 million, it had grossed slightly better overseas, gleaning an additional $118 million.

-Weir had developed several other projects in the 2000s that never came to fruition, including an adaptation of The War Magician with actor Tom Cruise, an adaptation of Robert Kurson's novel Shadow Divers, early development of a proposed Shantaram film starring Johnny Depp, and an adaptation of William Gibson's sci-fi novel Pattern Recognition.
+Weir had developed several other projects in the 2000s that never came to fruition, including an adaptation of Jasper Maskelyne's biography The War Magician with actor Tom Cruise, an adaptation of Robert Kurson's novel Shadow Divers, early development of a proposed Shantaram film starring Johnny Depp, and an adaptation of William Gibson's sci-fi novel Pattern Recognition.